 Business Case and Business Plan Compared

-The table below summarizes and contrasts essential differences between business case and business plan.
+The table below summarizes and contrasts the essential differences between a business case and a business plan.

 |A Business Case...||A Business Plan...|